byuidatascience/uv_marimo_ds/README.md

 When you ran `uv run marimo edit example.py`:
 1. UV automatically installed Python 3.11 (if not already present)
 2. UV created a virtual environment
-3. UV installed all required packages (marimo, pandas, numpy, etc.)
+3. UV installed all required packages (marimo, polars, plotly, etc.)
 4. Marimo started and opened the example notebook in your browser

 ## Working with the Environment